 From Wikipedia, the free encyclopedia

-Jon T. Pitts (born 1948) is an American mathematician working on geometric analysis and variational calculus.
-He is a professor at Texas A&M University.
+Jon T. Pitts (1948–2024) [1] was an American mathematician working on geometric analysis and variational calculus.
+He was a professor at Texas A&M University.

 Pitts obtained his Ph.D. from Princeton University in 1974 under the supervision of Frederick Almgren, Jr., with the thesis Every Compact Three-Dimensional Manifold Contains Two-Dimensional Minimal Submanifolds.
 [2]